-A research team from Yale, the American Museum of Natural History, the University of Brussels, and the University of Bonn announced the discovery Nov.
-9 in the journal Nature Communications.
+A research team from Yale, the American Museum of Natural History, the University of Brussels, and the University of Bonn announced the discovery on November 9 in the journal Nature Communications.

 Fossil soft tissue in dinosaur bones has been a controversial topic among researchers for quite some time.
 Hard tissues, such as bones, eggs, teeth, and enamel scales, are able to survive fossilization extremely well.
 Soft tissues, such as blood vessels, cells, and nerves — which are stored inside the hard tissue — are more delicate and thought to decay rapidly after death.
 These soft tissues are composed mainly of proteins, which are believed to completely degrade within about four million years.

 Yet dinosaur bones are much older, roughly 100 million years old, and they occasionally preserve organic structures similar to cells and blood vessels.
 Various attempts to resolve this paradox have failed to provide a conclusive answer.